DerekSelander/dsdump/docs/index.md

 00000001000010a0 S _OBJC_METACLASS_$_SubArray
 ```

-The `SubArray` class starts at `0x000001000010c8`, whose `isa` will contain the value `0x000001000010a0` (the meta class).
+The `SubArray` class starts at `0x000001000010c8` (for me), whose `isa` will contain the value `0x000001000010a0` (the meta class).
 But what about it's superclass?
-The address at `0x000001000010d0` (SubArray's start address + the size of a pointer) needs to be bound to the `NSArray` class; *this is where the opcodes come in*.
+The address at `0x000001000010d0` (`SubArray`'s start address + the size of a pointer) needs to be bound to the `NSArray` class; *this is where the opcodes come in*.

->**Note:** Frankly speaking, Apple's `dyldinfo`'s `-opcodes` option is a bit disappoint for this information because it only displays the opcodes it interprets, it doesn't display the realized virtual addresses that it will bind symbols to.
+>**Note:** Frankly speaking, Apple's `dyldinfo`'s `-opcodes` option is a bit disappointing for this information because it only displays the opcodes it interprets; it doesn't display the realized virtual addresses that it will bind symbols to.
 That's why [dsdump](https://github.com/DerekSelander/dsdump)'s `-O` option is better suited to showcase this:

 Use `dsdump`'s `-O` option to display the opcodes: